 Section 1.
 Section 860 of the Civil Code is amended to read: 860.
-Where a power is vested in several persons, all must unite in its execution; but, in case any one or more of them is dead, is legally incapable of exercising the power, or releases the power, the power may be executed by the surviver-er-survivers others, unless otherwise prescribed by the terms of the power.
+Where a power is vested in several persons, all must unite in its execution; but, in case any one or more of them is dead , is legally incapable of exercising the power, or releases the power, the power may be executed by the surviver-er-survivers others, unless otherwise prescribed by the terms of the power.

 Comment.
-Section 860 has been amended to conform it to subdivision (a) of Section 1385.3 and Section 1385.4.
+Section 860 has been amended to conform it to Civil Code Section 1385.4.
+Cf. Civil Code Section 1385.3.